Mount Lowe Railway: Disasters strike

 In 1900, the Echo Mountain House burned down.
 It was grossly under-insured and was never rebuilt.
 Later, the astronomer Dr. Swift went blind and was forced to leave his post at the observatory.
 A second astronomer, Prof. Edgar Lucien Larkin (1847–1925), was hired to oversee the observatory.
 Though he was not as prominent as Prof. Swift, he did stay with the Mount Lowe Observatory until his sudden death in 1925.
 Disenchanted, Peyton sold the railway to Henry E. Huntington, after which it became part of the Pacific Electric Railway (PE), of the famed Los Angeles Red Car system.

-Part of the P&E improvements included a "casino" on Echo Mountain.
+Part of the PE improvements included a "casino" on Echo Mountain.
 The building appears in a few rare photos and was described as a dance hall, not a gambling facility.
 Most historians believe that the casino was built only a few months before the fire of 1905.
 The blaze began when a forceful wind blew the roof from the casino onto the power generating station across the track, setting a fire that razed everything on Echo except the observatory and the astronomer's cabin.
 The only part of the Echo operation that was restored was the Incline Powerhouse in 1906.
 Other improvements were made to the railway, such as the replacement of rock pile footings under each trestle with reinforced concrete pilings.

 In 1909, an unseasonable electrical storm and flash flood destroyed the Rubio Pavilion and buried one of the caretakers’ children in the mud.
 The injured parents spent years in the hospital recuperating from the devastation that left them trapped in the rubble of the Pavilion.
 Three of the children, who knew how to move the incline cars, escaped to the top of the incline.

 In 1928 a strong Santa Ana Wind blew down the observatory.
 Its curator at the time, Mt.
 Lowe photographer Charles Lawrence, escaped the collapse within an inch of his life.
 Fortunately, he had the foresight to pack up the expensive lens pieces ahead of time.
 The instrument has since been reinstalled at Santa Clara University.

 In 1925 a large block brick annex was added to "Ye Alpine Tavern" and the facility was renamed "Mount Lowe Tavern."
 In September 1936 the tavern burned to the ground from an electrical fire.
-The P&E was officially out of business, but left train operators on the line, so as not to abandon the railway.
-Though there was a slight consideration to rebuild, lack of water, poor area for relocation, and the financial burden of construction and insurance left the P&E all but giving up on the Mount Lowe Railway.
+The PE was officially out of business, but left train operators on the line, so as not to abandon the railway.
+Though there was a slight consideration to rebuild, lack of water, poor area for relocation, and the financial burden of construction and insurance left the PE all but giving up on the Mount Lowe Railway.

-In December, 1937, the Railroad Booster's Club, enthusiasts of the P&E Railroad, requested a final paid excursion on the line for photos and memorabilia.
+In December, 1937, the Railroad Booster's Club, enthusiasts of the PE Railroad, requested a final paid excursion on the line for photos and memorabilia.
 A few months later, in March, 1938 a three-day deluge of rain destroyed what was left of the railway and stranded the caretakers on Echo for 17 days.
 Following this disaster, the railway was officially abandoned.